charliecpeterson/aiterminal/docs/USER_GUIDE.md

 ### AI Panel
 - **Blank AI responses?** Ensure your AI settings are configured with a valid API key and model that supports tool calling.
-- **AI not using tools?** Check that you're using a model with function calling support (e.g., gpt-4, gpt-4-turbo, not base models).
+- **AI not using tools?** Check that you're using a model with function calling support (e.g., gpt-4, gpt-4o, gpt-4-turbo, not base models).
 - **Wrong directory for commands?** The AI automatically detects your terminal's working directory.
 If issues persist, try `cd` to refresh.
 - **Tool execution errors?** Check console logs (View → Developer → Developer Tools) for detailed error messages.
 - **Connection errors?** Verify your API key and internet connection.
 Test with the "Test Connection" button in Settings.
+- **Command not executing after approval?** Check console for errors.
+The approval system waits for your decision before proceeding.
+- **Dangerous commands running without approval?** Verify "Require approval for commands" is enabled in Settings → AI.
+- **Export not working?** Ensure the fs and dialog plugins are properly initialized (check console for errors).
+- **Can't cancel request?** The Cancel button appears while sending.
+If it's unresponsive, check for network issues or refresh the app.

 ### General
 - **Copy not working?** The app uses the system clipboard.
 Ensure you have granted permission if prompted.